juliensimon/gradio-mcp-server-builder/docs/getting-started/installation.md

 ## Configuration Files

-The tool uses several configuration files that are created automatically:

-- `json/model_config.json` - Model behavior configuration
-- `json/log_config.json` - Logging configuration
-- `config/examples/` - Example configurations
+The tool uses several configuration files that are created automatically during installation.
+The `json/model_config.json` file contains model behavior configuration including default models, performance settings, and API endpoints.
+The `json/log_config.json` file manages logging configuration with different verbosity levels and output formats.
+The `config/examples/` directory contains example configurations that demonstrate different setup scenarios and can be used as templates for custom configurations.

 ## Environment Setup